cloudposse-archives/reference-architectures/README.md

 Subaccounts are created by the root account, but are ultimately provisioned using the subaccount containers.

-Update the configuration for all the child accounts by editing the `configs/root.tfvar` file.
+Update the configuration for all the child accounts by editing the `configs/$stage.tfvar` file (replace `$stage` with the name of the account).

 To get started, run: